Contribute

 As a network contributor, the simplest way to get started in DoubleZero is by identifying capacity in your network that can be dedicated for DoubleZero.
 Once identified, DZDs must be deployed, facilitating the DoubleZero overlay network which only requires IPv4 reachability and a minimum MTU of 2048 bytes as its dependencies from the contributor’s network.

-Figure 1 highlights the simplest model for contributing bandwidth.
+Figure 1 highlights the simplest model for contributing bandwidth and packet sending and processing services.
 A DZD is deployed in each data center, interfacing with the network contributor’s internal network to provide DoubleZero WAN connectivity.
-This is complemented by local Internet, typically a Direct Internet Access (DIA) solution, that is used as on-ramps for DoubleZero Users.
+This is complemented by local internet, typically a Direct Internet Access (DIA) solution, that is used as on-ramps for DoubleZero users.
 While it is expected that DIA will be the preferred option for facilitating access to users of DoubleZero, numerous connectivity models are possible e.g. physical cabling to servers, network fabric extension, etc. We refer to these options as Choose Your Own Adventure (CYOA), providing the contributor flexibility to connect local or remote users in a way that best fits their internal network policies.

 As with any network, reachability is a fundamental part of the architecture as network contributors cannot live in isolation.
-As such, the DZD MUST have a link to a DoubleZero Exchange to create a contiguous network between participants.
+As such, the DZD must have a link to a DoubleZero Exchange (DZX) to create a contiguous network between participants.

 Example Contributions